Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/company-description.md

 - **Transparent Communication:** Maintaining open dialogue across all levels
 - **Results Orientation:** Focusing on measurable outcomes and accountability

-SkyMirror's culture is deliberately designed to attract and retain top talent while fostering an environment where innovation thrives.
+Skymirror's culture is deliberately designed to attract and retain top talent while fostering an environment where innovation thrives.
 Regular company-wide hackathons, learning sessions, and cultural events reinforce these values and strengthen team cohesion across global offices.

 ## Products and Services Overview

 ### Software Solutions
-SkyMirror delivers end-to-end software development services, from UI/UX design to backend infrastructure and deployment.
+Skymirror delivers end-to-end software development services, from UI/UX design to backend infrastructure and deployment.
 Our software solutions are characterized by:
 - Full-stack development capabilities
 - Cloud-native architecture
 - Mobile-first approach